kevinjosethomas/sign-language-processing/README.md

 While some ASL signers do have a grasp of English, it is not their first language, and it is often incredibly hard to constantly translate thoughts from ASL into English, and vice-versa.
 Essentially, most of these translation tools simply transcribe text, and don't serve any real "translation" purpose.
 They are built to assist deafness as a disability, but not as a culture or as a language.

 On the left, I added a visual of the 5 fundamental parameters that define ASL, as well as some examples of each (there are hundreds!).
 On the right, I added an example of the grammatical difference between the same sentence in English and in ASL.
-I would recommend reading about ASL parameters [here](https://www.handspeak.com/learn/397/), and also about [ASL Gloss](https://www.handspeak.com/learn/3/) and [Grammar](https://www.handspeak.com/learn/37/).
+I would recommend reading about [ASL Parameters](https://www.handspeak.com/learn/397/), and also about [ASL Gloss](https://www.handspeak.com/learn/3/) and [Grammar](https://www.handspeak.com/learn/37/).

 <img height="300" src="https://github.com/kevinjosethomas/sign-language-translation/assets/46242684/a5255c8b-e09d-4338-89c9-f99c6a86c142" />
 <img height="300" src="https://github.com/kevinjosethomas/sign-language-translation/assets/46242684/fe4514ae-879d-4cb9-80c6-65ec6955eb22" />